patrickmmartin/winampremote/README.md

 Consists of a plugin that is compatible with the winamp 2.5.x API, along with a client, allowing multiple users to share a centralised Winamp server.

-Built using c++ Builder 5 onwards and uses MS-RPC for the communication mechanismm.
+Built using c++ Builder 5 onwards and uses MS-RPC (over tcp) for the communication mechanismm.

 A linux client was created which worked fine, linked against the DCE-RPC runtime.